GoogleCloudPlatform/generative-ai/genkit/postcard-generator/docs/deploy.md

 npx firebase-tools@latest apphosting:backends:create --project="${PROJECT_ID}"
 ```

 Run through the wizard - but don't run a deployment just yet as it will fail without appropriate IAM configuration.
-Remember your backend ID you created earlier
+Remember the backend ID you created earlier

-### Step 3: Grant Secret Access
+## Step 3: Grant Secret Access

 App Hosting allows granular secret access and has a nifty way to manage this.
 Use the CLI to grant it access to our Maps API secret: